teiniker/teiniker-lectures-securecoding/reverse-engineering-c/c-file-access/README.txt

 Example: Tracing System Calls - File Access
 ----------------------------------------------------------------

-We try tu guess the right password for the user "student":
+We try to guess the right password for the user "student":

 $ ./file_login
 username> student